-People over 50 (particularly men) have a higher risk of vascular disease.
-Additional risk factors for vascular disease include:
+People age 60 or older, especially men, are at a higher risk of vascular disease.
+Other risk factors for vascular disease include:

 • High blood pressure